 Why Do Snapdragons Come Back Each Year in Different Colors?

-I have lived in my house for almost three years now.
+I have lived in my house for several years.
 I have planted a lot of flowers, shrubs, and other plants since moving in, but I have never planted snapdragons.
-Yet, somehow, last year two little snapdragon plants mysteriously appeared near my downspout and water meter.
+Yet, somehow, two little snapdragon plants mysteriously appeared near my downspout and water meter.
 I thought that was what they were, but since they popped up out of nowhere, I had to consult a gardening friend to be sure.
 They didn’t exactly belong in that place—I would probably never plant anything there—but we loved them.
 My daughter would even water them every morning after they started to bloom.

-Here we are a year later, and I now have a thicker snapdragon planting in the same place, and four different colors!
-I literally have done nothing to the plant since last year.
-I was sure that winter would kill last year’s snapdragon, and that this pleasant surprise was just a one-time thing.
+The next year, I had a thicker snapdragon planting in the same place, and four different colors!
+I literally did nothing to the plant since the previous year.
+I was sure that winter would kill the snapdragon and that this pleasant surprise was just a one-time thing.